COSC3020/fibonacci-invariants-JingtianWang-28/README.md

 /////
+fibArray contains the correct Fibonacci numbers from index 0 to fibArray.length - 1

+fibArray is initialized to [0, 1] and the invariant is true before the first call

+After each recursive call, a new value is added to fibArray

-if (n < fibArray.length)// indicates that the array already contains the required length of the Fibonacci sequence Each recursive call will use the last two elements as a new array and maintain the invariant for the next recursion Therefore, the state of fibarray is always correct and the invariant is guaranteed to hold until the next call
+Each recursive call uses the last two elements as a new array and maintains the invariant for the next recursion

+Therefore, the state of fibarray is always correct and the invariant is guaranteed to hold until the next call

+Because fibArray is correct, the next valid value will be appended on the correct basis

+if (n < fibArray.length)//Contains the correct Fibonacci number from 0 to n.